Nicaragua

 Highlights

-- ✓Path to citizenship after 4 years
+- ✓Path to citizenship possible after 2 years of permanent residency via investment

 Considerations